HekmatullahAmin/mifos-gsoc-2025-summary/README.md

 ## Android Client

 **Repo:** [`openMF/android-client`](https://github.com/openMF/android-client)
-**About:** A field‑officer facing Android app that runs on top of the Mifos/Fineract backend.
-Originally built as a Kotlin multi-module application, it enables staff to manage portfolios, approve loans, and handle client data in remote locations.
-Recent efforts focus on migrating its network layer to the fineract-client-kmp-sdk and adopting Multiplatform code structure.
+**About:** A **Kotlin Multiplatform** application built on the MifosX core banking platform, designed for field officers to efficiently process transactions, manage client data, track center and group records, and handle accounts (loans, savings, recurring deposits).
+The goal is to streamline field operations with a shared cross-platform codebase (domain, data, networking), while delivering a polished Android experience and paving the way for additional platforms.

+A standout capability is robust **offline support**, enabling officers to work in remote areas and sync when connectivity returns—so underserved clients can still access essential financial services.

 | No. | PR | Description |
 | --- | --- | --- |